jotagarciaz/jotagarciaz/README.md

 ![](JotaGarciaz.gif)
 # Hi there 👋🏻
-Someone will say that if you reach to read until here then you will read until the end.
+Someone would say that if you have reached to read until here then you will  read until the end.

 ## Fun fact